avajs/cooperate/README.md

 `acquire()` returns a function, `release()`, which increments the semaphore's value by the same amount as was acquired.

-If you don't call `release()`, it'll be run automatically when the test worker exits.
+The semaphore is _managed_: if you don't call `release()`, it'll be run automatically when the test worker exits.
 Any pending `acquire()` calls will also be removed from the queue at this time.

 `acquireNow()` works like `acquire()`, except that if the semaphore can't be decremented immediately, `acquireNow()` rejects with a `SemaphoreDownError` rather than wait.